-Nicholas M. Horner is a professional Baritone and Voice Instructor, reared in Washington D.C. area theatre and music.
-He has been involved in numerous classical and musical theatre works over the last fifteen years of his career in productions ranging from educational to professional, liturgical to community.
-Trained in classical voice and theater from a young age through studies at Stella Adler Conservatory, Catholic University, George Mason University, and private instruction, Nick continues to explore both his performance and directorial pursuits with vigor.
-After nine performance seasons with The Choralis Foundation and two seasons on their Board of Directors, Nick continues to search for new and innovative ways to serve the arts community.
+Nicholas M. Horner is a professional Baritone/ Voice Instructor, and native Washingtonian performer.
+He is currently teaching in the College of Visual and Performing Arts at George Mason University in the School of Theater.
+He has been involved in numerous classical and musical theatre works over the last fifteen years of his career in productions ranging from educational to professional; liturgical to community.
+He trained in classical voice and theater from a young age through studies at Stella Adler Conservatory, Catholic University, George Mason University, and private instruction.
+After nine performance seasons with The Choralis Foundation and two seasons on their Board of Directors, Nick continues to search for new and innovative ways to serve the arts community and most recently completed a production residency for the Armed Services Arts Partnership.
 Nick has performed in numerous professional venues throughout his career including The Ernst Theatre, Signature Theatre, Schlesinger Hall, The Concert Hall at Strathmore, The Alden Theatre, American Music Stage, The Elmsford Broadway Theater, The John F. Kennedy Center, and Gannet Auditorium, among others.
-He has taught voice as a private clinician for Young Peoples Theatre Company (YPT), HeartBeats Music, Toastmaster's in multiple localities, The Arlington Catholic Diocese Northern Virginia Community College, George Mason University, and Duke Ellington School of the Arts.
+He has taught voice as a private clinician for Young Peoples Theatre Company (YPT), HeartBeats Music, Toastmaster's in multiple localities, The Arlington Catholic Diocese, Northern Virginia Community College, George Mason University, and Duke Ellington School of the Arts.
 Before co-founding CADMusical Company with longtime mentor and collaborator E.H.
 Milam, Nick had the pleasure of working with her at Bishop O'Connell High School where he served as Asst.
-Director and theatre manager for eight years through nearly thirty mainstage productions.
+Director and theatre manager for eight years--through nearly thirty mainstage productions.
 During this time Nick served as Music Director for St. Ann Catholic Church and as a soloist throughout the Arlington Catholic Diocese.
 Thereafter Nick held the position of Theatre Director at Harmonia School of Music & Theatre where he directed multiple mainstage educational theatre productions as well as taught voice and theatre classes.
-Using his voice for more than song and stage, Nick has done a number of voice-overs for clients such as Discovery Channel, The Virginia Museum, Millennium Enterprises among others.
-Recently Nick completed a Voice Intensive training program at the Roy Hart Institute in France, for which he earned Associate Teacher Licensure in the Roy Hart Method and has participated in numerous other masterclasses and workshops at premier art institutes around the country including: Studio A.C.T, Shari Carlson Studios, The Meisner Institute, Michael Howard Studios, and The Julliard School.
+Using his voice for more than song and stage, Nick has done a number of voice-overs for clients such as Discovery Channel, The Virginia Museum, Millennium Enterprises, and The Centenial Commission among others.
+Recently Nick completed a Voice Intensive training program at the Roy Hart Institute in France, for which he earned Associate Teacher Licensure in the Roy Hart Method and has participated in numerous other masterclasses and workshops at premier art institutes around the country including: Studio A.C.T, Shari Carlson Studios, The Meisner Institute, Michael Howard Studios, and The Julliard School and most recently University of Cambridge, England.
 From the stage, to masterful training in D.C & New York, to the director's chair, Nick attributes his happy career to a wonderful loving family, dear audiences, supportive friends, exquisite mentors, and above all his faith in God and the goodness that was given to each human being in word and song.

 -Full Show Portfolio and Concert List Available Upon Request